top of page

 • 4 min read

-Bringing home a puppy is exciting, but many dog owners are surprised when their once-confident puppy suddenly becomes fearful, cautious, or reactive.
-One day your dog happily greets strangers and explores new places, and the next they seem nervous around noises, people, dogs, or unfamiliar environments.
+Bringing home a puppy is thrilling!
+However, many owners are caught off guard when their once-confident puppy suddenly becomes fearful, cautious, or reactive.
+One day, your dog happily greets strangers and explores new places.
+The next, they seem nervous around noises, people, dogs, or unfamiliar environments.

 What Are Fear Periods in Dogs?